SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/create-order.md

 # Place an order

-Once the customer has accepted the quote, you can place the order, so that it is sent on to order processing or a warehouse for further action.
+Once the customer accepts the quote, you can place the order, so that it is sent on to order processing or a warehouse for further action.

 > [!TIP]
 > To place an order for an archived version of the quote, select this version in the **Version** field and click **Make active**.
 The archived quote will then be copied and made into the current version.
 Previous versions of the quote will be archived.